Normandy Housing Developments: November Update - Normandy Parish Council Consultation

 - Community facilities – Many residents prefer investment in existing hubs and schools rather than new on-site facilities.
 There is also scepticism about the viability of additional retail space given nearby supermarkets.

-At every stage of the Planning and Infrastructure Bill, I and my Liberal Democrat colleagues have voted against it.
+At every stage of the Planning and Infrastructure Bill, my Liberal Democrat colleagues and I have voted against it.
 However, with Labour’s overwhelming majority, measures that weaken Green Belt protections and create new development pressures have been forced through.
 We will continue to oppose this Bill when it returns from the House of Lords.

 “My constituency of Surrey Heath is made up of small villages divided by green-belt land and Ministry of Defence property.
 Without the protections afforded by new clause 115, I fear that the distinctiveness and sense of place of those villages will be gradually lost.
 Can he comment on how new clause 115 would protect the distinctiveness of place?”